- Ask your Minnesota state legislators to pass the National Popular Vote bill

 In January 2017, Senators Ann Rest, David Dibble,and Charles Wiger introduced the National Popular Vote bill (Status of SF16).
 Senator Charles Wiger also introduced the bill into the Senate (Status of SF10).

 On February 28, 2013, the Elections Committee of the Minnesota House of Representatives approved the National Popular Vote bill (HF799).
-The National Popular Vote bill is also contained in the Omnibus Election bill (HF894).

-In February 2013, the National Popular Vote bill (HF799) was introduced in the Minnesota House of Representatives by Representatives Steve Simon, Pat Garofalo, John Persell, Carlos Mariani, Kurt Zellers, David Bly, Paul Rosenthal, Carolyn Laine, Tim Sanders, Frank Hornstein, Joe Atkins, and Zachary Dorholt.
+In February 2013, the National Popular Vote bill (HF799) was introduced in the Minnesota House by Representatives Steve Simon, Pat Garofalo, John Persell, Carlos Mariani, Kurt Zellers, David Bly, Paul Rosenthal, Carolyn Laine, Tim Sanders, Frank Hornstein, Joe Atkins, and Zachary Dorholt.

 In addition, in February 2013, the National Popular Vote bill (SF585) was introduced in the Minnesota Senate by Senators Ann H. Rest, Leroy A. Stumpf, Karin Housley, Branden Petersen, and Jeff Hayden.